bouncepaw/sequira/litsrc/sequira.h.md

   Navigation and numbers.
 - `SUN 3`
   Mouse and F-keys.
+- `ASTRA 4`
+  Punctuation, etc. Typeable in any of the two languages.

 ## enum custom_key

+The following are layermode keys.

 - `CYR_LAT = SAFE_RANGE`
   Change layout on both keyboard and computer.